Mahalath

+Mahalath is mentioned in the Book of Genesis as the third wife of Esau and the daughter of Ishmael and sister of Nebaioth.

+History

+Genesis

-Mahalath was, according to the Bible, the third wife of Esau, daughter of Ishmael and sister of Nebaioth.
-Esau took Mahalath from the house of Ishmael to be his wife, after seeing that his Canaanite wives (Basemath and Judith) displeased his father, Isaac.
+The biblical narrative states that Esau took Mahalath from the house of Ishmael to be his wife, after seeing that his Canaanite wives (Basemath and Judith) displeased his father, Isaac.

-Esau sought this union with a non-Canaanite, in an effort to reconcile his relationship with his parents, namely with his father Isaac whose blessing he sought.
+Esau sought this union with a non-Canaanite in an effort to reconcile his relationship with his parents, namely with his father Isaac, whose blessing he sought.
 However, there is no record of his parents' approval for the union of Esau and Mahalath.
-She bore a son, Reuel, to Esau.